seandiggity/FaceGrok/PRIVACY.md

 # FACEGROK PRIVACY

 This privacy document concerns the software application FaceGrok (“Application”) for mobile devices.
-This policy's primary purpose is to inform you of potential tracking by certain third-parties in versions of Application distributed via Google Play.
+This document's primary purpose is to inform you of potential tracking by certain third-parties in versions of Application distributed via Google Play.